 We found 3 geriatricians who accept United Healthcare near Frisco, TX.

-Dr. Anupama Bhargava practices family medicine and geriatrics (elderly care) in Frisco, TX.
-She is in-network for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
-She attended medical school at J.J.M.
+Dr. Anupama Bhargava's medical specialty is family medicine and geriatrics (elderly care).
+Her average patient rating is 3.5 stars out of 5.
+She is an in-network provider for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
+Dr. Bhargava graduated from J.J.M.
 Medical College.
-Dr. Bhargava (or staff) speaks Spanish and Hindi.
+Dr. Bhargava (or staff) speaks the following languages: Spanish and Hindi.
 Dr. Bhargava is affiliated with Texas Health Presbyterian Hospital Plano.
-She is accepting new patients.
+She has an open panel.